 Health and wellness in the workplace is a hot topic.
-It’s a known fact that happy, healthy employees are more productive; and as a result, businesses are looking for new ways to engage their team through workplace wellness initiatives.
+It’s a known fact that happy, healthy employees are more productive; and as a result, businesses are looking for new ways to engage and motivate their team through workplace wellness initiatives.

-Proven to have an impact on employee retention, talent recruitment and ROI, it’s becoming increasingly important for employers to create and implement a workplace wellness plan.
+Proven to have an impact on employee retention, talent recruitment and ROI, it’s becoming more and more important for employers to create and implement a workplace wellness plan.

 But for many businesses, the problem is knowing where to start.
-With so many different workplace wellbeing programs, ideas and strategies out there, companies are at risk of wasting valuable time, money and resources on workplace wellness initiatives that simply don’t work.
+With so many different workplace wellbeing programs, ideas and strategies out there, companies are at risk of wasting valuable time, money and resources on wellness initiatives that simply don’t work.

 For a big or small business, workplace wellness programs are an important part of any HR strategy.

-Work wellness programs include various aspects of work culture; including physical wellbeing, mental wellbeing, and social wellbeing.
+Work wellbeing activities includes various aspects of work culture; including physical wellbeing, mental wellbeing, and social wellbeing.
 They are designed to have positive outcomes; like decrease absenteeism, increase collaboration, spark creativity, boost productivity, and encourage employee relations.
-These can all have a positive impact on a business’ bottom line.
+Guess what?
+These can all have a positive impact on a business’ bottom line!

-Healthy, happy employees are proven to create a more productive workforce; so workplace wellness is designed to boost engagement and employee satisfaction, in order to increase output (ROI).
+Healthy, happy employees are proven to create a more productive workforce; so workplace wellness activities are designed to boost engagement and employee satisfaction, in order to increase output (ROI).

 As well as improving work life for employees, workplace wellness has several business benefits too.
 Employers can profit from workplace wellness programs in various aspects of their business; from HR talent recruitment, to brand reputation.
 So, employee wellness is not just an HR concept, but should form part of a wider business strategy.